Venus In Gemini Is Here — It's Time For You To Manifest

 AdvertisementADVERTISEMENT

 Watch out for overspending during this transit.
 Venus in Gemini isn't known to be in tune with bank account statements or credit card bills due to its frivolous and impulsive nature.
 Picking up the bar tab at happy hour might seem like a charming way to show gratitude, but it’ll leave you in a financial pinch.
-Make sure you opt to split the bill or send Venmo requests immediately.
+Make sure you opt to split the bill.
 If possible, try to shop the sales.
-Don’t blow your paycheck the minute you get it.
+Don’t blow your paycheque the minute you get it.
 Save a few dollars to have a safety net.

 The next several weeks are going to be interesting when it comes to partnerships and money matters.
-Venus in Gemini harmonizes with Saturn and Neptune retrograde on July 6th, making us dream of our next vision.
-The following day, Pluto retrogrades in Pluto, stirring the pot and bringing us power struggles and emotional turbulence.
+Venus in Gemini harmonises with Saturn and Neptune retrograde on July 6th and 7th, making us dream of our next vision.
+Also on the 7th, Venus trines Pluto, which is retrograde in Aquarius, stirring the pot and bringing us power struggles and emotional turbulence.
 The best advice is to keep your thoughts within your inner circle and to give advice when asked.
 You don’t need to deal with other people’s messiness instead of your own.
-On July 21st, Venus squares the Nodes of Destiny, offering us a choice of how to proceed.
-Venus and Mars in Virgo shake up our desires on July 23rd — send a sexy text to your crush that makes you both blush on that date.
+On July 23rd, Venus squares the Nodes of Destiny, offering us a choice of how to proceed.
+Venus square Mars in Virgo shake up our desires on July 24th — send a sexy text to your crush that makes you both blush on that date.

 Overall, Venus in Gemini has a big energy that is full of goodness!
 Dip into it!